Layer-One-Capital/common-frontend/README.md

 **Often forgotten:** Whenever you make a change in your local common-frontend, run ```npm link /path/to/your/common-frontend``` again for project X to pick up the change.

+## Pushing changes to common-frontend ##

+Please don't forget to push the corresponding lib files as well.
+Double-check running `npm run build` before you push.

 ### Debugging ###

 All of the code from your local common-frontend will be in your bundle.js with a source map, so available in your browser's developer console.
 Setting breakpoints etc. will work as normal.
 If it doesn't, you're doing something wrong and dev will be a lot harder!